GitongaGeorge/tablenice/README.md

 ## Features

-🚀 **Fluent & Declarative API**: Define your tables and forms entirely in PHP using expressive, chainable methods.
+- 🚀 **Fluent & Declarative API**: Define your tables and forms entirely in PHP using expressive, chainable methods.

-🎨 **Powerful Theming Engine**: Choose from multiple pre-built color themes or create your own.
+- 🎨 **Powerful Theming Engine**: Choose from multiple pre-built color themes or create your own.
 A single line of code changes the entire look and feel.
+- **DataSource Agnostic**: Works seamlessly with Eloquent models, custom queries, and even API-driven collections.

-🎛️ **Rich Column Types**: Includes Text, Number, DateTime, Image, Icon, and Relation columns out of the box, each with specialized formatters and options.
+- 🎛️ **Rich Column Types**: Includes Text, Number, DateTime, Image, Icon, and Relation columns out of the box, each with specialized formatters and options.

-⚡ **Interactive Actions**: Create row, page, and bulk actions with built-in support for forms in modals and confirmation dialogs.
+- ⚡ **Interactive Actions**: Create row, page, and bulk actions with built-in support for forms in modals and confirmation dialogs.

-📈 **Data Visualization**: Display summary cards with dynamically generated charts (bar, line, pie, doughnut) to provide key insights at a glance.
+- 📈 **Data Visualization**: Display summary cards with dynamically generated charts (bar, line, pie, doughnut) to provide key insights at a glance.

-**Advanced Table Features**: Includes global searching, per-column filtering, sorting, grouping, summary rows, and customizable pagination.
+- **Advanced Table Features**: Includes global searching, per-column filtering, sorting, grouping, summary rows, and customizable pagination.

-🤖 **Code Generation**: Comes with a `make:datatable` command to instantly scaffold your tables and a `tablenice:install` command to get set up quickly.
+- 🤖 **Code Generation**: Comes with a `make:datatable` command to instantly scaffold your tables and a `tablenice:install` command to get set up quickly.

-🛡️ **Type-Safe by Design**: Leverages modern PHP Enums for icons and colors, providing autocompletion and preventing common errors.
+- 🛡️ **Type-Safe by Design**: Leverages modern PHP Enums for icons and colors, providing autocompletion and preventing common errors.

-🧩 **Component-Based**: Built with a clean separation of concerns using Livewire and Blade components for maximum flexibility and reusability.
+- 🧩 **Component-Based**: Built with a clean separation of concerns using Livewire and Blade components for maximum flexibility and reusability.

-📱 **Fully Responsive**: Designed with a mobile-first approach to ensure a seamless experience on any device.
+- 📱 **Fully Responsive**: Designed with a mobile-first approach to ensure a seamless experience on any device.

 ## Installation & Setup